 3. Best For Japanese Knives: Green Elephant Ceramic Sharpening Rod

-The SGS-tested ceramic sharpening rod has a hardness of nine Mohs and grit of #1500, making it one of the best honing steel.
+The SGS-tested ceramic sharpening system has a hardness of nine Mohs and grit of #1500, making it one of the best honing steel.
 Its unique shock-absorbing design can protect the ceramic rod from damage when dropped.
 The silicone seal between the handle and the ceramic helps absorb the vibration to keep the rod safe and durable.
 Suitable for honing, sharpening, and realigning, this rod can improve your knife’s condition for long-lasting performance.
-Here’s a video for more information about the product.
+Here’s a video of a reviewer, demonstrating the quality and applicability of the product.

 - Lightweight and easy-to-grip handle

 - Suitable for Japanese knives

 - Might be small for large butchering knives